nickwyeh/ND2/README.md

  ##### Directory structure overview:
 * An example of the directory/folder structure is depicted below.
 Note, this follows the principals from the brain imaging data structure (https://bids-specification.readthedocs.io/en/stable/).
 Briefly this repo contains materials for 4 experiments with the individual tasks and data files nested within each experiment.
 The psychopy task and required materials are located in the task directory.
+* `across-experiment` directory contains R code for the liner mixed effects regression analyses and figures.
 * `scripts` directory contains matlab and R code.
 All organization, cleaning, and analyses were done with matlab scripts.
 Data visualzation was done in R.
 * `source data` directory contains the original psychopy format behavioral files for each participants.
 * `raw data` directory contains cleaned behavioral data for each participant with a json file to explain the data.